GAME CHECK - now Mandatory

-Following completion of the harvest record, hunters are required to report all deer harvests within 48 hours through Game Check using the Outdoor Alabama app for iPhone and Droid smartphones, online, or telephone (1-800-888-7690).
+Following completion of the harvest record, hunters are required to report all deer and turkey harvests within 48 hours through Game Check using the Outdoor Alabama app for iPhone and Droid smartphones, online, or telephone (1-800-888-7690).

 There are 3 ways to report:

 - Check a deer using the Outdoor Alabama App